Xuaps/vault/docs/Vertical Slicing.md

 If you only want the highlights here they are:

-* It's about to develop incrementally
+* It's about developing incrementally
 * The challenge is to find the right increments
-* Separate problems from solution
+* Separate problem from solution
 * Value is what we want
 * There is always more than one way to get there
-* Use it to guide the implementation
+* Use it to guide implementation
-* Reduce the scope doing engineering
+* Reduce scope doing engineering
 * An increment implementation without quality is a spike
 * Don't release each slice